ryanflorence/raziel/README.md

 Your other passwords are encrypted with aes256 using your raw master password as the key (which isn't stored anywhere, you provide it with each use).

+So, it's pretty useless w/o knowing your master password.

 License
 -------